Treated unfairly at work? Here’s how to show your employer you mean business

 Take the first step by talking to someone.
 It’s often best to try to sort things out informally if you can, so consider speaking to someone appropriate.
 If the issue is with your boss, for example, then you could speak to HR or another more senior colleague.
 Even if this doesn’t resolve your issue and you have to go to Tribunal later on, it’s a good sign that you made an effort to resolve the issue early on.

 Your employer has to follow rules when dealing with issues at work.
-Check your staff handbook to see what those rules are, and if your employer doesn’t have a staff handbook, ask them where they keep documentation of their procedures.
+Check your employee handbook to see what those rules are, and if your employer doesn’t have an employee handbook, ask them where they keep documentation of their procedures.
 For a disciplinary or grievance, for example, your employer needs to follow the ACAS Code of Practice on disciplinary and grievance procedures as a minimum.

-Read more about your employer’s obligations when you have a grievance at work
+Find out more about employer’s obligations when you have a grievance at work

 Once you’ve submitted the grievance letter, be well prepared to explain the key points of your grievance at the grievance meeting, and chase your employer for an outcome if they haven’t responded by the time limit set out in their own procedure, or if they take longer than a few days.